UPGRADES: Who Wins?

 You will most likely get the answer of: solo flying, high loyalty, a flexible fare ticket with a dash of luck.
 That’s the common reality of upgrades.

 The other reality is that loyalty is expensive.
-Unless your employer is funding your travels, the price of maintaining Gold or Platinum status with an airline runs into the tens of thousands of dollars annually.
+Unless your employer is funding your travels, the price of maintaining Gold or Platinum status with an airline runs into thousands of dollars annually.
 And even with all that loyalty, you’re not guaranteed the upgrade!
 (We’ll talk about this more in our next blog...)

 The most affordable way to treat yourself to the front of plane is by using your points.
 Save them up in advance, don’t buy the golf club or toaster with them.
 Pick a travel goal, earn the points and search for a reward flight fare.
 That way, you’re getting the best value for your points, AND securing a seat up the fun side of the plane.